Digipath Enters Into Validation Agreement with CASPR Technologies to Determine Efficacy for New Anti-Microbial Product for the Cannabis Industry

-LAS VEGAS, NV, March 01, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Digipath, Inc. DIGP ("Digipath" or the "Company"), a service-oriented independent analytical testing laboratory, data analytics firm focused on the cannabis and hemp markets is pleased to announce that it has entered into a Validation Agreement (VA) with CASPR Technologies, a leader in smart environmental indoor technology for healthcare and other spaces.
+Las Vegas, Nevada--(Newsfile Corp. - March 1, 2022) - Digipath, Inc. DIGP ("Digipath" or the "Company"), a service-oriented independent analytical testing laboratory, data analytics firm focused on the cannabis and hemp markets is pleased to announce that it has entered into a Validation Agreement (VA) with CASPR Technologies, a leader in smart environmental indoor technology for healthcare and other spaces.

 CASPR (Continuous Air & Surface Pathogen Reduction), is intent on entering the cannabis industry with its market leading technology, proven in other verticals including healthcare, transportation, restaurants, education, churches and more.
 Under the terms of the agreement, Digipath will test and validate the efficacy of CASPR's technology in botanical applications, specifically cannabis and hemp.
 CASPR Technologies will be providing Digipath with a proprietary CASPR powered Smart ToteTM, a device which could provide cannabis growers with the ability to mitigate any yeast and mold microbial contamination while drying and curing.